floriancourgey/blog/_posts/2018-04-17-edit-your-invoices-in-prestashop.md

 ## Create the Admin Controller (via a Module)

 Admin Controllers only exist in a module.
 So we need to create a module first!
-Let&#8217;s create a dummy module with `modules/my_module/my_module.php` :
+Let's create a dummy module in `modules/my_module/my_module.php` :

 ```php
 <?php